 Integration into the special relativity framework

 It is not necessary to integrate the change to simplified special reality.
 E=M(1/c * distance^2)^2 works in four dimensions.
 Further, because the frame is an at-rest frame, there is no need for the transformations from one space to another.
 Simplified special relativity is the only version of relativity needed, and because it describes rest mass and rest energy, it can be incorporated into all of Newtons's equations of motion, which deal with objects at rest.
-The speed of light increases dramatically with distance, and this can be used to resolve the galaxy rotation curve8, and to compute the time dilation which leads to the precession of Mercury.
+The speed of light increases dramatically with distance away from mass, and this can be used to resolve the galaxy rotation curve7, and to compute the time dilation which leads to the precession of Mercury.
 The math for both is provided.

 I stipulate distance is unitless when the frame is an absolute-rest frame.